eremit4/eremit4-blog/content/posts/adversary-tracking/mycelial-mage/index.md

 ## Infrastructure Artifacts

-These indicators of compromise (IOCs) were collected during this study and served as the basis for the hypergraph presented in the *Following the Cursed Roots* section.
+The dataset served below is composed of indicators of compromise (IOCs) collected during the hunt and forms the basis for the hypergraph presented in the Following the Cursed Roots section.

 - [Full dataset](https://raw.githubusercontent.com/eremit4/eremit4-graphs/refs/heads/main/mycelial-mage/mycelial-mage-dataset.csv)
 - **Format:** CSV